daiki1/my-portfolio-site/README.md

 - Skill hover effect to enlarge skill icons/text
 - Clear about me section describing my experience and journey
 - Freelancer status note on contact section
+- **falling leaf animation** for a natural, dynamic visual touch.
+Leaves fall from the top of the screen with random positions, rotations, and speeds, creating a calming atmosphere.

 ---